zohayb23/pvtr-github-repo-action/README.md

 - **SARIF**: Static Analysis Results Interchange Format, connects results to GitHub's Security tab

 ## FAQ

-### Q: What permissions does my GitHub token need?

-**A:** Your GitHub Personal Access Token needs **repository read permissions**.
-For public repositories, you can use the `repo` scope, or `public_repo` for public repos only.
-An additional check for multi-factor authentication will run if your token includes `admin:org` permissions.

 ### Q: Can I use `GITHUB_TOKEN` instead of a Personal Access Token?